Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 Which charging station is suitable for your company?

-Which charging station is suitable depends on various factors.
-Do you have space for a charging station or just a charging point on the wall?
-Do you only need to charge your own car or do several employees already drive electric?
-And what are the future expectations and plans of your company when it comes to electric driving?
-In addition, charging stations are available in various capacities.
-The greater the capacity, the faster a car is charged.
+The right charging station depends on several factors.
+Do you have space for one, or just a wall-mounted charging point?
+Do you only need to charge your own car, or do several employees already drive electric vehicles?
+And what are your company's future expectations and plans for electric driving?
+Charging stations are also available in various capacities.
+The higher the capacity, the faster a car charges.

 Where do you place the charging stations: at the office or at employees' homes?

-When purchasing a charging station, it is good to think about where it can best be placed.
-If you install a charging station in the parking lot at your company, this has several advantages.
-Employees and customers can easily charge their electric car and it gives your company a sustainable image.
+When purchasing a charging station, it's important to consider the best location.
+Installing one in your company's parking lot offers several advantages.
+It allows employees and customers to easily charge their electric cars, and it gives your company a sustainable image.

-But what if an employee is often on the road for work?
-Then it might be more convenient to place the charging station at the employee's home, so that they can charge their car at night.
-It is wise to record this properly on paper.
-For example, what happens if the employee moves or leaves the company?
+But what if an employee travels a lot for work?
+Then it might be more convenient to install the charging station at their home so they can charge their car overnight.
+It's wise to document this clearly.
+What happens, for example, if the employee moves or leaves the company?
 Does the charging station move with them?
 And who pays these costs?
-You can include agreements about this in the car scheme.
-Do not forget to also include any reimbursement of charging costs.
+You can include agreements about this in the car insurance policy.
+Don't forget to include any reimbursement for charging costs.

 What about the charging costs?

-As an employer, you may reimburse your employees for the costs of using a company car, including charging, free of charge.
-This applies to the costs at public charging points, charging stations at the office and at employees' homes.
-Employees must be able to provide a specification with the consumption in kWh and the applicable rate.
-Charging costs are not reimbursed for employees who have their own electric car.
+As an employer, you can reimburse your employees free of charge for the use of a company car, including charging.
+This applies to charges at public charging stations, office charging stations, and at employees' homes.
+Employees must be able to provide a specification showing their consumption in kWh and the applicable rate.
+Charging costs are not reimbursed for employees who own their own electric car.
 They fall under the standard scheme, which entitles them to a reimbursement of €0.19 per km.

 New office building?
-At least one charging point required for every 10 parking spaces
+At least one charging station required for every 10 parking spaces

-Since 2020, it has been mandatory to take electric charging points into account when constructing new utility buildings.
-This also applies to existing utility buildings that are being extensively renovated.
-The starting point is that at least 1 electric charging point must be installed for at least 10 parking spaces for employees.
-At least 1 charging point must be installed for existing utility buildings with at least 20 parking spaces from 2025.
-This regulation falls under the European Energy Performance of Buildings Directive, about which more information can be found on the RVO website.
+Since 2020, it has been mandatory to consider electric charging points when constructing new non-residential buildings.
+This also applies to existing non-residential buildings undergoing major renovations.
+The basic principle is that at least one electric charging point must be installed for every 10 employee parking spaces.
+From 2025 onwards, at least one charging point must be installed for existing non-residential buildings with at least 20 parking spaces.
+This regulation falls under the European Energy Performance of Buildings Directive, which provides more information on the Netherlands Enterprise Agency (RVO) website.

 Apply for subsidies for charging stations